opensim-org/opensim-core/Bindings/Java/Matlab/Hopper_Device/README.txt

 This is the MATLAB version of the Hopper Device example (there is also a C++ version).
 The example demonstrates some of the new features of the OpenSim 4.0 API.
-The Component architecture allows us to join sub-assemblies to form larger Models, with information flowing between Components via Inputs, Outputs, and Sockets.
+The Component architecture allows us to join sub-assemblies using Sockets to form larger Models.
+Additionally, Components can pass information between each other using Inputs and Outputs.
 For more information, please refer to the Doxygen documentation.

 This example consists of three steps, each having its own MATLAB script: